Everything You Need To Know About Online Sweepstakes

 The main types of online prize promotions you will come across are raffles, lotteries, contests, and sweepstakes.

 Sweepstakes, which are commonly referred to as giveaways, are the most effective type of prize promotion you can run to build awareness and drive real user engagement.
-We're going to take a look at what exactly a sweepstakes is, what rules govern them, and how they can help you grow your brand.

 A sweepstakes or giveaway is defined as a type of promotion in which prizes are randomly given away to users who enter the promotion by completing free of charge actions.